TaskarCenterAtUW/TDEI-nodejs-ts-ms-template/README.md

 # Defaults to Azure if not provided
 PROVIDER=Azure

-# Connection string to queue.
+# Connection string to service bus.
-# Optional.
-Logger functionality for Azure may not work
+# This parameter is required if the service uses ServiceBus for incoming and outgoing message processing
+# using Queues or Topics
 # if not provided
 QUEUECONNECTION=
 # connection string to Azure storage if the provider is Azure
 # Same can be used for root folder in Local provider
 STORAGECONNECTION=
-# Name of the queue that the logger writes to.
-# This is optional and defaults value tdei-ms-log
-LOGGERQUEUE=

 ```
 Once the `.env` file is set, use `dotenv` package to get the details into the code.